 Crescent City West is a suburban neighborhood (based on population density) located in Crescent City, California.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Crescent City West is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Crescent City West neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Crescent City West is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the Crescent City West neighborhood in Crescent City are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 69.5% of U.S. neighborhoods.
-With 20.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 70.2% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 70.9% of U.S. neighborhoods.
+In addition, 9.4% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 51.5% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.